 Deadline for Physicians Claiming MOC Points

-Physicians had until April 30, 2018 to claim MOC points.
+Physicians have until April 30, 2019 to claim MOC points.
 Please ensure you enter the correct board certification ID number and birth information during the evaluation process.

 - Preconference events: Up to 7.5 CNE hour award